About Us

 Seaweed and Gravel is also a clothing brand recognized all over the world.
 We make a full cut and sew line including raw denim, canvas workwear pants, leather riding jackets as well as a full tee, fleece and cap line.
 We also make some unique accessories for riding like tool rolls, deer skin gloves and fleece lined bandanas, etc.

-Brands in Store: Atwyld, Parallel Stance, Weston Jon Boucher, Bradley Mountain, Sun & Loom, Sea of Seven, Allview, Van Royke, Lightning Bolt, Tobacco Motorcycle Gear, Pack Animal Bags, Motorosa Riding Gear, Talmont Leather, Nine One One, Hot Rod Surf, Sunset Surfboards, Everything with Love, Biltwell, Crap, Ensea, Sad Eyewear, Rebelle for Kicks Jewelry and more... !
+Brands in Store: Parallel Stance, Weston Jon Boucher, Bradley Mountain, Sun & Loom, Sea of Seven, Allview, Van Royke, Lightning Bolt, Tobacco Motorcycle Gear, Pack Animal Bags, Motorosa Riding Gear, Talmont Leather, Nine One One, Hot Rod Surf, Sunset Surfboards, Everything with Love, Biltwell, Crap, Ensea, Sad Eyewear, Rebelle for Kicks Jewelry and more... !

 Leucadia is maybe a bit of what California truly is, a small taste of what it used to be, and nestled next to its tiny red, white and blue post office is a shop that’s bringing back the heritage of the makers and adventurers that settled this coast.
-Seaweed and Gravel is a self proclaimed “collective consciousness of non-conforming never grow up weirdos,” meticulously crafting and curating everything from motorcycles to bonsai trees, with an apparel industry professional turned shop owner as their leader and visionary.
+Seaweed and Gravel is a self proclaimed “collective consciousness of non-conforming never grow up weirdos,” meticulously crafting and curating everything from vintage clothing to bonsai trees, with an apparel industry professional turned shop owner as their leader and visionary.

 David Patri spent twenty years working in the apparel industry before going out on his own and opening Seaweed and Gravel.
 During those twenty years he grew “tired of watching retailers control the destiny of clothing design.”
 He witnessed again and again how hard it was for fresh voices to be heard in the ready to wear clothing industry, because large retail brands control what is produced and how clothing shops operate.

 During those twenty years of hard work and growing frustration he collected and curated a stock of vintage paraphernalia that he drew inspiration from professionally and connected with personally.
-His collection grew to include vintage clothing, motorcycles, hats, belts, boots, artwork and various odds and ends from times past.
+His collection grew to include vintage clothing, hats, belts, boots, artwork and various odds and ends from times past.

 In 2012 finally the season was right and he left his job in the clothing industry and moved back to the golden memory of a town from his younger years when he would surf the summers away at Beacons, Grandview and Stone Steps, the sleepy little town’s epic surf spots.
 Years resisting the corporate world, stripped away as he built his own shop, which he had the freedom to fill with his own private collection, connecting with a tribe of likeminded makers, artists, surfers and wandering adventurers.